ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 * Each module should have a concise and well-defined functionality.
 Basically, follow the UNIX philosophy of doing one thing well.

+* Do not add `list` or `info` state options to an existing module - create a new `_facts` module.

 * Modules should not require that a user know all the underlying options of an API/tool to be used.
 For instance, if the legal values for a required module parameter cannot be documented, the module does not belong in Ansible Core.

 * Modules should encompass much of the logic for interacting with a resource.
 A lightweight wrapper around a complex API forces users to offload too much logic into their playbooks.
 If you want to connect Ansible to a complex API, create multiple modules that interact with smaller individual pieces of the API.

 * Avoid creating a module that does the work of other modules; this leads to code duplication and divergence, and makes things less uniform, unpredictable and harder to maintain.
 Modules should be the building blocks.
+If you are asking 'how can I have a module execute other modules' ... you want to write a role.
 Instead of creating a module that does the work of other modules, use Plays and Roles to meet your needs.

 Handling module failures
 `````````````````````````````````````````